jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 15 Savings suspension
 An employee member may, at any time, take a savings suspension in accordance with subpart 4 of Part 3.

+### 15B Rate reduction
+An employee member may, at any time, take a rate reduction in accordance with subpart 3B of Part 3.

 ### 16 Transfer of members
 (1) A member may, at any time during that person’s membership of a KiwiSaver scheme, on application to the manager, apply to have the manager transfer the member’s accumulation to another KiwiSaver scheme.